yashchavan11/boston-311-resolution-time-prediction/README.md

 ## Feature Engineering (99 Features)

 All features respect a strict **creation-time feature boundary** -- only information available when a request is created is used.
 This ensures predictions can be made immediately for each incoming request.
-Unlike SWIFT [1], which forecasts weekly aggregate resolution times using historical time-series, this project predicts resolution time at the individual request level using per-request ML features.

 | Category | Count | Examples |
 |----------|-------|----------|